Solarite

 5. If the child component calls h(this), the process continues if that child component has child components of its own.

-This hierarchical rendering system gives each component control over its own rendering decisions while maintaining a predictable data flow.
+This allows each component to control its own rendering while maintaining a predictable data flow.

-In the above code, we alternatively could've created the <notes-item> element via the new keyword, but doing so would cause all NotesItem components to be recreated on every render.
+In the above code, we alternatively could've created the <notes-item> element via the new keyword, but this is ill-advised.
+Doing so would cause all NotesItem components to be recreated on every render:

 The h() Function